 What is Hesperidin?

 Hesperidin is a naturally occurring bioflavonoid mainly present in lemons and oranges, but also found in other fruits and vegetables.
 The body does not produce hesperidin on its own, so it is only accessible through foods or dietary supplementation.
-Bioflavonoids are antioxidant and also provide the color, flavor and scent to plants.
+Bioflavonoids are antioxidants, and also provide the color, flavor and scent to plants.
 Hesperidin and similar bioflavonoids are commonly known as vitamin P, though they are not actually vitamins.

 Utilized for centuries in traditional Chinese medicine (x) (x), hesperidin was first isolated in 1828 by French chemist Lebreton from the white inner layer of citrus peels (x).
 The name is derived from the word hesperidium, meaning fruit produced by citrus trees (x).